-If the engine is running and the SECURITY light comes on, you will be able to restart the engine if you turn the engine off.
-However, your Passlock system is not working properly and must be serviced by your dealer.
-Your vehicle is not protected by Passlock at this time.
-You may also want to check the fuse (see "Fuses and Circuit Breakers" in the Index).
-See your dealer for service.
+If you're ever driving and the SECURITY light comes on or PASS-KEY SYSTEM FAULT appears, you will be able to restart your engine if you turn it off.
+Your PASS-Key II system, however, is not working properly and must be serviced by your dealer.
+Your vehicle is not protected by the PASS-Key II system.

+If you lose or damage a PASS-Key II ignition key, see your dealer or a locksmith who can service PASS-Key II to have a new key made.
 In an emergency, call the Oldsmobile Roadside Assistance Center at 1-800-442-OLDS (6537).
-(In Canada, call 1-800-268-6800.)
+In Canada, call 1-800-268-6800.